Kokovec/VFD_Clock/README.md

 <h3>I found these Russian surplus Vacuum Florescent Displays on EBAY.
 Many of the electronic toys I had in the 70's and early 80's had VFD diplays in them.
 LEDs and LCD displays simply don't have the cool glow of a VFD.
-Of course, there's a huge nostalgia kick for me.
+Of course, there's a huge nostalgia kick for me.</h3>
 ![image](https://github.com/user-attachments/assets/6d9cd61b-a2c1-439b-bf9f-f02647730ac5)

-I've never designed anything using a VFD so I decided to read up on them and build a clock.
+<h3>I've never designed anything using a VFD so I decided to read up on them and build a clock.
 This is a simple clock design with the VFD as the clock display, three buttons (brightness, clock up, clock down), and a PIR to detect if someone's in the room.
 The clock's display turns off after 3 minutes when the PIR doesn't detect a person (or animal) in the vicinity.
 It uses an RTC board with battery backup.